Monday, December 24, 2012

 National spirit is most powerfully felt, and best celebrated, at major events.
 The sight of a sea of colour, faces bonded by shared pride and identity, cannot but cause a smile to break on the face of admirerers...and concern on the faces of competitors.
 The sentiment may, for some, seem simplistic, short-term.
 Its value, however, goes far beyond the short term spike in retail sales, media coverage, goodwill.

-As demonstrated in the city of London over the past 15 months, major events, be they sport, culture, religious, traditions or other, have the ability to unite the hearts and minds of nationals, and nations, beyond all borders, calculations and expectations.
+the past 15 months, major events, be they sport, culture, religious, traditions or other, have the

 It's all about pride - the passionate heart of the flame.

-Pride is to nations what confidence is to investors: it takes turns 'maybe, just maybe' into 'just watch us!
+Pride is to nations what confidence is to investors: it takes turns 'maybe, just maybe' into 'just watch us!'

 At a time when the world's spirit feels bruised from relentless acts of violence and economic ache, the sense of alone-ness growing with little sign of relief, the sight of athletes standing tall in national colours can spark feelings of connection, confidence and compassion.
 Olympic heroes were not just those taking home medals - they are those able to make the journey as reflections of the heroic quests of their home countries, as showcased by CNN in "Athletes of the Arab Spring" http://edition.cnn.com/2012/07/18/sport/olympics-2012-arab-spring-aiming-gold/index.html